StatistikStadtZuerich/documentation/Linked_Data/GettingStarted/GettingStartedZurichLOSD.md

 <a id="33" />

 ## 3.3 Population over time: filter on space
-If you scroll down in the output of the previous query, you can find the observation of the [entire City of Zurich](https://ld.stadt-zuerich.ch/statistics/observation/BEW/R30000/Z31122017).
-Its spatial dimension is R30000.
+If you scroll down in the output of the previous query, you can find the observation relating to the [whole City of Zurich](https://ld.stadt-zuerich.ch/statistics/observation/BEW/R30000/Z31122017).
+The spatial dimension of the **entire City of Zurich is R30000**.
 In the code below the filter is set to the entire city to assess the **population over time**.
-For plotting the ?time variable a converted to a string.
-The plot is made with the pivot tool below the output.
+For plotting, the variable ?time is converted to a string.
+The plot is created with the pivot tool below the output.
 ```SPARQL
 PREFIX qb: <http://purl.org/linked-data/cube#>
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>